 Grace is one of the issues.
 We give pastors and other servant leaders a lot of grace because we believe them to be living a life of sacrifice.
 Many times we have heard their failures excused or the large salary explained by saying, “He/She lives a life of sacrifice, doing the Lord’s work.
 If they were out in the corporate world, doing the work they do, they would have a lot more perks and a much bigger salary.”
 The fact is, if someone truly is living a sacrificial life, giving up their own comforts to serve others, there can be a higher degree of trust.
 We trust pastors to be beside others when a loved one is dying, we trust pastors to give biblical advice and sound wisdom as they counsel a soon to be married couple, we trust pastors to guide our young people – until they are not worthy of our trust.

 But perhaps we should notice that they are not worthy of our trust long before it gets to the point of an immoral or illegal relationship.
 Pastors used to go into the ministry to serve the poor, shepherd the followers of Jesus, proclaim the truth, teach God’s ways, and go to the far corners of the earth with the good news of Jesus.
 But, as people like Mike Cosper have recently shown, some become pastors for the social capital that comes with being a preacher and the voice of God.
-They have never, nor would they want to, experienced the sacrifices of an earlier generation when many pastors lived in poverty and social rejection.
+They have never experienced the sacrifices (nor would they want to experience the sacrifices) of an earlier generation when many pastors lived in poverty and social rejection.

 The majority-culture phenomenon of “be yourself” has very powerfully invaded the world of the church.
 Many church attenders and many pastors have learned this self-expression mantra and have planted it in the core of their being at a greater depth than Jesus’ words of “love your neighbour as yourself.”
 Deeper than the inspired words of Romans 12 which say, “be transformed by the renewing of your mind.”